lkurias/exercise1/demo.md

 this is the first line used for pull request test.

 this is the second line!

-this is the third line
+this is the third line from the master.

 And a final fourth line!!!!